Burn (Hamilton song): Critical reception

-Hamildrop version
+"First Burn"

 "First Burn" is the fifth promotional single of the Hamildrops collection.
-The song was released on April 30, 2018, and features five actress who had played Eliza Hamilton at notable productions of the musical: Arianna Afsar (original Chicago company), Julia Harriman (first and third national tour), Shoba Narayan (original second national tour company), Rachelle Ann Go (original West End company) and Lexi Lawson (Broadway).
+The song was released on April 30, 2018, and features five actresses who had played Eliza Hamilton in notable productions of the musical: Arianna Afsar (original Chicago company), Julia Harriman (first and third national tour), Shoba Narayan (original second national tour company), Rachelle Ann Go (original West End company), and Lexi Lawson (Broadway).

 Background

 The song is the first draft of "Burn" written by Miranda.
-Discussing its function within the musical and how the song evolved, Miranda said that, "In the final 'Burn' [Eliza] has agency, and makes a decision to destroy Hamilton’s best self.
+Discussing its function within the musical and how the song evolved, Miranda said that, "In the final 'Burn' [Eliza] has agency and makes a decision to destroy Hamilton’s best self.
 In this draft she’s angrier, but it’s entirely reactive."

 He also stated that the draft version worked "as a song but not as a scene" due to the lack of dramatic tension from Eliza burning the letters right from the start, as well as certain lyrics giving away the last song in the show, diminishing it.